webvpro/Obsidian-CSRD-GIT/Compendiums/CSRD/en/Equipment/Pleasure-Bit.md

   - Equipment/Science-Fiction
   - Equipment/Level/4
   - Equipment/Value/Expensive
-title: Pleasure Bit
-collection: Equipment
-kind: Compendium
 ---

 ## Pleasure Bit

 >Handheld device emits magnetic induction field that activates the reward circuit in the user's brain, creating sudden ecstasy and joy for a pre-set period of time.
 Addiction is possible, though better models have an ebbing mode that helps put users back into their right minds gradually.
 > **Options :** Fantastic, Recreation, Science Fiction
 > **Level :** 4
 > **Value :** Expensive